 Pay is limited because the boss takes a portion of what clients pay.
 Common pay rates vary around $10-15 per hour.
 I know of one that pays just $2.50-$5.00 per complete task.

 If you can find another virtual assistant who manages a small team (instead of big companies with 100’s of workers), you can earn more ($18-20ish).

 Is training do I need to become a Virtual assistant?

 It all depends on the person.
-Some have experience from the previous jobs.
-However, if that isn’t you, or perhaps you want to get into a new speciality, there are various free and paid training programs out there.
-My favorite training has been VA School.
-You’ll find it teaching all the basics you need to get your virtual assisting business started.
-She has speciality courses, too.
-I’ve taken the WordPress course and it’s a valuable skill for me as a blogger and virtual assistant.
-Now there are 10 courses available in one $99 package.
+Some have experienced from the previous jobs.
+However, if that isn’t you, or perhaps you want to get into a new specialty, there are various free and paid training programs out there.

 How do I get clients effectively?

 A virtual assistant business is usually marketed Internet and/or offline.